Chr15w1986/Motor-Werks/README.md

 <br>

-* Upon the user pressing a button, they will be taken to the `service-detail` page for the chosen service,
+* Upon the user pressing a button, they will be taken to the `service-detail` page for the chosen service:
   - Once again, if the user is logged in, a button `Buy Now` will appear within the detail card
   - If the user is not logged in, the card is read-only with a request 'Please login in to purchase this service' and a login button
 <br>